 2. Create a Machine Preventative Maintenance Schedule

 How often you schedule preventative maintenance tasks will depend on the task itself and how frequently the automated machine is used.
 For example, you may only need to tighten the machine’s external bolts once every six months, but you’ll likely want to clean the vision system, machine, and surrounding area at least once a week.
-Likewise, if the same small part assembly machine works three shifts a day, you’ll likely need to perform preventative maintenance more often than you would for an automated packing machine that’s only in use for eight hours a day.
+Likewise, if the same small part assembly machine works three shifts a day, you’ll likely need to perform preventative maintenance more often than you would for an automated picking machine that’s only in use for eight hours a day.

 3. Maintain a Spare Parts Inventory

-When conducting preventative maintenance checks, you may find that a part on your automated machine needs to be replaced.
 Having an inventory of spare parts for your automated machine readily available can help streamline preventative maintenance tasks and prevent any delays in production.
 Be sure to ask your equipment provider for a list of recommended spare parts, such as extra cables, air filters, light bulbs, bolts, power cords, screws, etc. For every machine, SDC provides a recommended spare list that is categorized by the importance of having extra parts in stock and ready to install if needed.

 4. Create a Culture of Accountability